GigaKitty/Alpaca/README.md

 AWS copilot services are broken down into microservice architecture having each it's own responsibility.
 The services are as follows:

+### beancleaner
+A cleanup service that will periodically clean up trades based on a pre-determined price and time criteria.
+For instance:
+- Every Friday at 13:00EST close all trades profitable over a dollar
+- Every Weekday at 13:00EST close all trades losing between $0-$5

+### earnyearn
+Automatic earnings report bot that consumes realtime bar data on earnings tickers upcoming or passed to process algos on.
+When an algo triggers it sends an order request to a webhook bot.

+### havocharvester
+Bot which monitors news and sentiment which is negative or specifically related to havoc, natural disaster, catastrophe, weather, war etc. It then makes a prediction based on this data and it's volume to buy or sell relatable assets.

 ### pacapredictor
 A service that uses a machine learning model to predict the price of a stock.
 The model is trained on historical data and uses a LSTM neural network to make predictions.
 The service is used to predict the price of a stock at a given time and is used to make trading decisions.

 ### queuecria
 A service that listens to a queue and executes worker tasks.
 It is used to execute tasks that are triggered by a schedule or by a queue.
 It's used for common tasks like cron jobs or background tasks and is used as a worker service to execute tasks.
+Centralized queueing service to assist in processing large amounts of requests in an asynchronous fashion.

 ### redditspreadit
+Specifically browses reddit for sentiment analysis.
 Scans reddit and performs a simple sentiment scoring to buy/sell assets.

 ### scalapaca